jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3.md

 These may very properly receive the name of a sense of right and wrong, or of a moral sense.

-28 This is not liable to the same objections as the objections against the previous moral sense.
+{{< s v="28" >}} This is not liable to the same objections as the objections against the previous moral sense.

 However, it is exposed to other objections equally unanswerable.

-29 The variations of any emotion still keeps the general features of the main emotion.
+{{< s v="29" >}}  The variations of any emotion still keeps the general features of the main emotion.

 These general features are always more striking than any of its variations.
 Thus, anger is a particular kind of emotion.

 Its general features are always more distinguishable than all its variations.
 Anger against a man is somewhat different from anger against a woman.
 Anger against a woman is again different from anger against a child.

 In each of those three cases, the general passion of anger is modified by its object.
 This is easily observable by the attentive.

 A very delicate attention is needed to discover their variations.
 Everybody notices the general features.
 Nobody observes their variations.

 Therefore, if approbation and disapprobation were distinct kinds of emotions like gratitude and resentment, they should retain their general features in all their variations.
 Those general features mark it as such a particular kind of emotion, clear, plain, and easily distinguishable.
 But in fact, it happens quite otherwise.

 If we attend to what we really feel when we approve or disapprove, we shall find that= our emotion in one case is often totally different from that in another, and no common features can be discovered between them.

 Thus, our approbation on a tender, delicate, and humane sentiment, is quite different from our approbation of a great, daring, and magnanimous sentiment.
 Our approbation of both may be perfect on different occasions.
 We are softened by the one and elevated by the other.
 There is no resemblance between the emotions they excite in us.
 But according to the system that I have been trying to establish, this must be the case.

 In those two cases, the emotions of the person we approve of are opposite.
 Our approbation arises from sympathy with those opposite emotions.
 What we feel on one occasion cannot resemble what we feel on the other.

-This could not happen if approbation= arose from a view of the sentiments it observes, like any other passion arises from the view of its object, and consisted in a peculiar emotion which had nothing in common with the sentiments we approved of.
+This could not happen if approbation:
+- arose from a view of the sentiments it observes, like any other passion arises from the view of its object, and
+- consisted in a peculiar emotion which had nothing in common with the sentiments we approved of.

 The same thing is true with regard to disapprobation.

 Our horror for cruelty does not resemble our contempt for mean-spiritedness.

 We feel a different kind of discord from those two vices, between our mind and the mind of the person having those sentiments.